deppinto/RheoCell/README.md

 make
 ```

-We use the Eigen3 package to do matrix operations (https://libeigen.gitlab.io/).
+We use the Eigen3 package for matrix operations (https://libeigen.gitlab.io/).
 This package can be used as header only, but should be supplied to cmake.

 ## Running